 Ok, what do a cholla skeleton and face cleaning pads have in common?

-AND, how did they end up in a quilt called Artery?
+AND, how did they end up in a quilt called Artery?so, I paint a

 piece of fabric and start laying out the painted face pads on it.